erjiaxiao/erjiaxiao.github.io/source/_posts/Sparse Table and Range Minimum Query.md

 ## Method 2 (Sparse Table)

 The idea is to precompute a minimum of all subarrays of size $2^j$ where j varies from 0 to $log_n$.
 Like method 1, we make a lookup table.
-Here lookup[i][j] contains a minimum of range starting from i and of size $2^j$.
-For example lookup[0][3] contains a minimum of range [0, 7] (starting with 0 and of size $2^3$).
+Here `lookup[i][j]` contains a minimum of range starting from i and of size $2^j$.
+For example `lookup[0][3]` contains a minimum of range [0, 7] (starting with 0 and of size $2^3$).

 ### Preprocessing

-How to fill this lookup table?
-The idea is simple, fill in a bottom-up manner using previously computed values.
-For example, to find a minimum of range [0, 7], we can use a minimum of the following two.
+How should this lookup table be filled?
+The concept is straightforward: fill from the bottom up using previously computed data.
+To obtain a minimum of range [0, 7], for example, we can utilize the minimum of the two following.

 a) Minimum of range [0, 3]